 Several girls who were present told police they left the patio "disgusted."

 Obviously most Chappaqua parents were disgusted, too: How could you do this to other people's kids?
 I am rather more fascinated by a different broken boundary: How you could do this with your own kids?
-And even more unfathomable: How you could do this in front of your own parents?
+And even more unfathomable: How you could do this

 A high school senior wants to fondle a beautiful pro?
 Of this I don't approve, but I certainly understand.
 Now invite your girlfriend along?
 OK, things are getting weird.
 But on the back patio with Mom and Dad cheering away?
 As a Chappaqua police sergeant told the Journal News, "We always want parents to support and encourage their kids' endeavors, but ..."
 But indeed.
 Can you imagine?
 C'mon boys and girls, invite Aunt Ida and don't forget the whipped cream!